JonasESmith/CPP/README.md

         * Environmental Variables
         * System variables
             * Double click path
-        * New path to the wingw installation directory.
+        * New path to the wingw/bin installation directory.
     * We can now use bellow to build the .cpp application
         * g++ ./{name}.cpp -o [name]
         * ./[name]